 With the help of Harsh and Vishal, Decathlon employees, we were able to pitch the tents without any hassle.
 This was also the first time I've ever pitched a tent and a shelter.

-Harsh suggested viewing the sunrise from Zunjar Machi, the strongest part of the fort, to be able to enjoy the sunrise to the fullest.
-It was a little hard climb, so some of the hikers chose not to go to Zunjar Machi.
-However, with we were able to go to Zunjar machi within 30 minutes from the goddess temple.
-It’s a mesmerizing view, and one should not miss it.
+Harsh suggested viewing the sunrise from Zunjar Machi, the strongest part of the fort, to be able to enjoy the sunrise to its fullest.
+It was a tough climb, so some of the hikers opted out of it.
+However, it was a mesmerizing view, and I highly recommend it.

 ANAM KHAN